ncbi/gaptools/GapTools.md

 The metadata file, at the very minimum, requires the following attributes:

-* A `Name` attribute that describes the study being processed
+* A `NAME` attribute that describes the study being processed
-* A `Files` attribute that contains information about the 2 required files:
+* A `FILES` attribute that contains information about the 2 required files:
     * `subject_consent_file`
     * `subject_sample_mapping_file`